 Speaks nicely.
 Un raconteur tres plaisant.
 A sensual, attractive voice.

 Admires the beauty of natural objects, such as animals, fruits, flowers, shells, stones, seeds, and every variety of landscape.

 Normally, collects significant amounts of wealth during the lifetime.
 Skilled in wealth-knowledge (how to acquire it, how to conserve it.)
-Often born into a wealthy family.
+Often born into a highly capitalized family.

 Often has a sweet tooth for sugary fats, grains and alcohol, which eventually causes plumpness.